vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 The Kālañjara

-inscription and the two Pāṇd

-. uvaṁśin inscriptions from Kosala refer to one and the
+inscription and the two Pāṇḍuvaṁśin inscriptions from Kosala refer to one and the

-same legendary Pāṇd

-. ava king Udayana of Vatsa, son of Śatānīka, descendant of Bhara-
+same legendary Pāṇḍava king Udayana of Vatsa, son of Śatānīka, descendant of Bhara-

-ta through Pāṇd

-. u, Arjuna, Abhimanyu, Parīkṣit, Janamejaya \[. . . \] and Śatānīka II.
+ta through Pāṇḍu, Arjuna, Abhimanyu, Parīkṣit, Janamejaya \[. . . \] and Śatānīka II.

 Telling in this respect is that in the inscriptions of Śūrabala, which give the pedigree of

-the Pāṇd

-. avas of Mekalā, the second king of the lineage Vatsarāja is only compared  to
+the Pāṇḍavas of Mekalā, the second king of the lineage Vatsarāja is only compared  to

 the famous king of Vatsa, i.e. Udayana \(Shasti 1995 II, 74, 81 \(v.
 2\).